 What is the VA Loan Origination Fee?

 Before borrowing for your mortgage, it’s important to understand origination fees.
 Choosing a lender to fund your VA home purchase loan or cash out refinance is a major decision that will impact how much money you will have to pay at closing.
+In this article, we will answer the question, What is the VA Loan Origination Fee?

 When considering different mortgage lenders, one important factor to be aware of is what fees they will charge you.
 One of the fees mortgage lenders will charge you is the VA loan origination fee.
 A general description of loan origination fees will help you fully understand what they are and how they impact the cost of financing your VA home loan.